ShelbyPop/CS131-BrewinInterpreterV3/readme.txt

 - Added struct field usability (but not assignment)
 - Added field var assignment
 - Fixed Struct type mismatch mistakenly showing an error in parameter passing.
+- Added default return values if one returns nil